spannerj/spencer-dev-env/README.md

 #### Mac

-In your .bashrc or .zshrc add the following lines (change id_rsa to the name of your key):
+In your .bashrc or .zshrc add the following lines:

 ```shell
 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_rsa
 ```
-Repeat the `ssh-add` line for each key.
+Repeat the `ssh-add` line for each key, changing the filename as appropriate.

 #### Windows